 RESUMES RETENTION STRATEGY

 Recruiters will need to keep their resumes, whether they are solicited or not, anywhere from weeks to months.
 This guideline from ICPAS will help you more on this topic.
-At Rakuna, we allow companies to retain their data until there is an official request to remove these data from our system, so companies can retain necessary information for as long they need.
+At Rakuna, we allow companies to retain their data until there is an official request to remove these data from our system, so companies can retain necessary information for as long as they need.

 If you do not use a technology solution like Rakuna, you will want to have a “system” to stay organized.
-Having a colored binders collection is a common practice and an useful method as most people can understand the general meaning of color.
-For example, Red label means urgency, while a green label means “safe” or “yes”.
+Having a colored binders collection is a common practice and a useful method, as most people can understand the general meaning of color.
+For example, Red label means urgency, while the green label means “safe” or “yes”.
 This color scheme is easy to be understood by anyone, even those who were “pulled from the field” in the last minute to join recruiters at career fairs or recruiting events.